Fluity Price Tops $0.0569 on Major Exchanges (FLTY)

 Fluity Coin Trading

-It is usually not possible to purchase alternative cryptocurrencies such as Fluity directly using US dollars.
-Investors seeking to acquire Fluity should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Fluity using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Fluity directly using U.S. dollars.
+Investors seeking to trade Fluity should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Fluity using one of the aforementioned exchanges.

 Receive News & Updates for Fluity Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Fluity and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.